mjindal585/edamam-recipe-ingredients-search-app/README.md

 # edamam-recipe-ingredients-search-app
 A recipe ingredients search app build in reactjs

-Live Working URL (Best viewed in chrome) : https://intense-citadel-43829.herokuapp.com/
+Live Working URL (Best viewed in chrome) : https://recipeingredients.herokuapp.com/

 Clone the repository on your system.
 Run npm start.
-in browser , Run localhost:3000
+In browser , Run localhost:3000